-Drug abuse may mean the use of an illicit drug, excessive or nonmedical use of a licit drug or deliberate use of chemicals (may not be considered “drugs” in general) in a harmful manner.
+Substance abuse refers to the use of an illegal drug, excessive or nonmedical use of a legal drug, or deliberate use of chemicals in a harmful manner.
 Substances are abused to experience pleasurable or other “elevating” psychological effects associated with their intake.

-The term “dependence” (previously called physical dependence) is used to describe a state when termination of drug exposure (“withdrawal”) is associated with signs and symptoms, frequently opposite of those caused by the drug.
+The term “dependence” (previously called physical dependence) is used to describe a state in which the termination of drug exposure (“withdrawal”) is associated with signs and symptoms, frequently the opposite of those caused by the drug.

-“Addiction” (previously called psychological dependence) is used to describe a compulsive use of a drug despite its known negative consequences.
+“Addiction” (previously called psychological dependence) is used to describe the compulsive use of a drug despite its known negative consequences.

-“Tolerance” means a decreased response to a drug requiring larger doses to produce the same effects.
-It can be metabolic, behavioral, or functional.
+“Tolerance” refers to a decreased response to a drug, requiring larger doses to produce the same effects.
+Tolerance can be metabolic, behavioral, or functional.